Maureen Reagan

 Maureen Elizabeth Reagan (January 4, 1941 – August 8, 2001) was an American political activist and the first child of U.S. president Ronald Reagan and his first wife, actress Jane Wyman.
-Her brother is Michael Reagan and her half-siblings are Patti Davis and Ron Reagan, from her father's second marriage (to Nancy Reagan).
+Her younger brother is Michael Reagan and her half-siblings are Patti Davis and Ron Reagan, from her father's second marriage (to Nancy Reagan).

 Early life

 Reagan was born January 4, 1941, in Los Angeles, where she was raised.
-She graduated from Marymount Secondary School, Tarrytown, New York in 1958 and briefly attended Marymount University in Virginia.
+She graduated from Marymount Secondary School, Tarrytown, New York, in 1958 and briefly attended Marymount University in Virginia.
 She worked for Walker & Dunlop and entered the Miss Washington competition in 1959.

 Her parents also had another daughter, Christine, who died shortly after birth.

 Acting career

 Reagan pursued a career in acting in her youth, appearing in films such as Kissin' Cousins (1964) in which she featured alongside Elvis Presley.
+She played Mrs. Moss on "The Love Boat" S2 E6 "Ship of Ghouls" opposite Vincent Price as The Amazing Alonzo.
+The episode aired on 10/27/1978.

 Political activities

-Reagan was the first son or daughter of a President to be elected cochair of the Republican National Committee.
+Reagan was the first son or daughter of a U.S. president to be elected co-chair of the Republican National Committee.
 However, both of her attempts at election to political office ended in defeat.
 She ran unsuccessfully for the United States Senate from California in 1982 (which was eventually won by Pete Wilson) and in 1992 for California's 36th congressional district.

 Although they maintained a united front, Maureen Reagan differed from her father on several key issues.
 Although reared Roman Catholic following her mother's conversion, she was pro-choice on abortion.
 She also held the belief that Oliver North should have been court-martialed.

 After her father announced his diagnosis of Alzheimer's disease in 1994, Maureen Reagan became a member of the Alzheimer's Association board of directors and served as the group's spokeswoman.
 While hospitalized for melanoma cancer towards the end of her life, Maureen was only floors away from her father who had suffered a severe fall.